JulienR0y/CloneTrooperGenerator-MixedMessageProject-Codecademy/README.md

 - Give you a ID Number,
 - Rank,
 - Division,
-- The last Jedi you fought with,
+- The last Jedi you fought with,(in progress)
-- The Last planet you fought on,
+- The Last planet you fought on,(in progress)

 ## Technologies